 Beans favorite foods included pecans, hazelnuts and Nutter Butter cookies.
-She loved to chew on bluejeans, pencils and her traveling cage.
+She loved to chew on bluejeans, pencils and her traveling cage (she ate five of them).
 Her favorite game was rough housing with Sherri, riding around in pockets and hiding nuts in the pillowcases.
 While we miss her company, ARC Wild is proud to have played a part in her return to the wilds of Kansas.

 Beanie Baby came to ARC Wild after she was rescued and raised by a well-meaning human.
 Unfortunately, when she arrived, she had no idea she was a squirrel - and therefore, could not be released back into the wild.